 Usually, three types of packing take place in the packing department.

 - The first layer of packing happens in Primary packing.
 It protects and preserves the finished product.
 It also provides information about the products to the customer.

 - Secondary packing appears outside of the primary packing.
 It gives extra protection to the products.
 In addition, it helps to identify the product quickly in the warehouse.

 - Tertiary packing or final packing helps to handle, transport, and store the products.
 This packing is usually done with the cartoon box.

 Same as the other department in the organization packing department also has some responsibilities.
 They are as follows.

 - Take care of the cleanliness of packing materials.

 - Do proper weighing and labeling of the products.

 - Maintain clean and proper space for packing.

-- Maintain documents for inventories and delivered items.
+- Maintained documents for inventories and delivered items.

 If you are an employee of a company and working in the packing department, it is necessary to improve your packing system.
 Here are a few tips to improve product packaging.

 - Determine who your customer is.
 According to the customer (male or female), you need to design your product packaging.
 At the same time, designing a package, you need to keep some points in mind.
 That is the information to be expected by your customer when looking for a product.

 - Select the proper color and shape of the packaging element for your product.

 - If your product is glass items or liquid, ensure that your packing materials are good enough to protect the products.

 - The design on the packaging should tell about the product, and it should not display misleading information.

 - Your packaging must be easy to open.
-Otherwise, sometimes it affects the product inside, and the product loses its likelihood.
+Otherwise, sometimes it affects the product inside, losing its likelihood.

-- Specify proper direction about the opening of the package like ‘tear here’ or ‘twist here.’
+- Specify proper directions about the opening of the package, like ‘tear here’ or ‘twist here.’

-- The first way of an impression of a product is the packaging.
+- The first impression of a product is the packaging.
 Hence give proper budget and attention to that.